p-3

 • Bilingual (English and Spanish or Arabic)

-• From rural areas of Linn, Benton, Lincoln, Lane, and Marion Counties
+• From rural areas of Linn, Benton, Lincoln, Lane, Marion, and Polk Counties

 • Experienced working with the homeless or home insecure communities